Ready To Move Abroad?

 • Public (Gesetzliche Krankenkasse)

-Working in Germany
+Working in Germany as an American

 Some useful online platforms that can help you during your search for a job in Germany include:

-Shipping a Car to Germany?
+Shipping a Car to Germany

-If you think your car can hold its own on the autobahn, you can easily bring your vehicle along when moving to Germany from the US.
 If you ship your vehicle separately from the rest of your move, the average cost of shipping will range between $900 to $1,300.

 In order to carry out the shipping process, you’ll likely be requested to provide German customs with the following:

-• American registration of your vehicle
+• Title & Registration of your vehicle

-• Proof of employment
+• Proof of employment & copy of your passport

 • Copy of residency registration in Germany

-Last, but certainly not least, moving to Germany wouldn’t be the same if you left your furry friend behind!
-Luckily, moving pets to Germany from the USA is more than possible, provided that:
+Moving pets to Germany from the USA is more than possible, provided that:

 • Your pet has been microchipped